realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 > Civilization requires both bounded sovereignty and bounded interdependence.

-Or more precisely:
+More precisely:

 > Nations need enough independence to preserve legitimacy, resilience, and democratic ownership, and enough cooperation to survive shared constraints, mutual vulnerability, and coordination problems that no nation can solve alone.

-This is not political centrism in the rhetorical sense.
+This is not rhetorical centrism or compromise theater.

 It is a constraint-centered equilibrium.